We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 The 2019 Kestin Indigenous Illustrator Award was won by Charmaine Ledden-Lewis.
 Charmaine is a Bundjalung freelance artist and mother of two boys from Blackhealth, NSW.

-Charmaine is working with a professional mentor to develop her illustrations for publication.
-She is illustrating Bruce Pascoe’s first children’s book, Found, for publication in 2020.
+In 2019 Charmaine worked with a professional mentor to develop her illustrations for publication.
+She illustrated Bruce Pascoe’s first children’s book, Found, published in 2020.
+Found was shortlisted for the 2021 ABIA Small Publisher's Children's Book of the Year.

 'I’m deeply humbled and grateful to be embarking on a venture of learning and collaboration with such a well-respected author as Bruce Pascoe, and for the industry experience and career guidance I will gain with the Magabala publishing team.
 Mostly, I am delighted to be presented with the opportunity to make my family proud and share this journey with my sons, who love art and books as much as I do.' - Charmaine Ledden-Lewis